Watrick117/Conway_ePaper/README.md

 # conway_epaper

-A tribute to John Conway's game of life running on a waveshare 2.13 e-Paper V2 display
+<h1>A tribute to John Conway's game of life running on a waveshare 2.13 e-Paper V2 display</h>

 Tutorial:
   I followed this tutorial to start and then filled in what I needed.